Kieselbrecher/SocketAPI/README.md

 It allows clients to connect to a server and register channels to receive messages on, as well as send messages to specific channels.

+SocketAPI is a great choice for building application that requires real-time communication between clients and a server.
+It's easy to get started with, and provides a simple yet powerful interface for building robust and scalable client-server applications.

 # Getting Started

+To use SocketAPI, you need to first create a server and a client.
+The server should be started first, and then clients can connect to it and register channels to receive messages on.
+Once a channel is registered, messages can be sent to it by any connected client.

 ## Create the Server